Kriz-hub/Holiday-Dialysis/README.md

 ###Section1
 * The homepage features a responsive navigationbar on the right and a logo on the left top, this bar is fixed.
 On mobile screens left en right side will split en become centered   in top of each order.
   The navigationbar has also a language button.
 With javascript and display=none and display=inline, the right language appear in front without loading the whole page.
 * Below that is a fading carousel as the hero image.
-I didn't want to add control buttons to swap the images by hand, just images with a fading effect to each, for designing purposes.
+I didn't want to add control buttons to swap the images by hand, just images with a fading effect to each, for designing purposes as the reason.
-  In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly under that text.
+  In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly beneath that text.
   In smaller devices the title becomes too big according to the pictures of the carousel, therefore the title emerges down the pictures in mobiles.
 * Below are 2 columns of text.
 They appear down each other on a mobile device.

 ###Section2
-* In section 2 a second, normal carousel appears with some dialyse pictures.
+* In section 2 a second, normal, carousel appears with some dialyse pictures.
 It is attached to the text column underneath.
 On the right there is a picture of the fantasy dialyse center, also attached to the unordered list underneath.
 * On mobile devices it wil appear below each other.

 ###Section3
 * In desktop-devices section 3 appears as 3 column area.
 On the left side there's Google Map Iframe, the middle a form, and to the right a picture with adress.
 * On tablet devices it breaks into a googlemap area with underneath a form and picture with adress on the left and right side.
-It is made possible by using a nested bootstrap Col element
+It is made possible by using a nested bootstrap Col element.
 * On a mobile device everything appears below each other.

 ### Shadow, hover and transition effect after hover
-To give this webpage a finishing feel, I have put a shadoweffect on the images, carousels and google map.
-Then I added a transition effect after hovering as wel, but only for laptop en desktop devices because it appears not realy to be cool for a small device.
-I discovered that the fading carousel didn't want to hover.
+To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and google map.
+Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device.
+I discovered that the hovering of the fading carousel didn't work.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
-I saw it wasn't really necaserry for the title's position, so I removed the "relative position line", that works because the body itself is also relative.
-All titles have also some transition on it.
+I saw it wasn't really necessary for the title's position, so I removed the "relative position line".
+The title kept on the same place because the body itself is also relative.
+Also all titles have also some transition on it.
 For alle devices icons and navigation have a hovering effect.
+To get it really finished I brought an increase of shadow in after hovering.
+I saw an interesting youtube to do it to keep the rendering significant lower so

 ###footer
 * On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
 2 Social media links are enough for this site.
-A hospital isn't that much into social media.
+Hospitals aren't that much into social media.

 ##Technologies
 1. HTML